alphajuliet/advent-2020/README.md

 ## Commentary

 Some comments on my solutions.
+No answers, just how I approached them.

 ### Day 1